leylabmpi/SynTracker/README.md

                     'continue' mode: continue from the last reference genome that was previously processed.
                     'continue_all_genomes' mode: process all the reference genomes again, without repeating the stage in which a blast database is built from the target genomes.

+  -blastDB [blastDB_directory_path]
+                    The path to the directory which was previously created by syntracker_makeDB.py and contains the uniquely renamed target genomes and the blastDB.
+                    This is an advanced optional argument to be used when the blastDB has already been created by syntracker_makeDB.py.
+When using it, there is no need to provide the '-target' argument.

   -cores [number_of_cores]
                     The number of cores to use for the multi-processed stages of the calculation.
                     (Optional, by default SynTracker uses the maximal number of available cores).